gwallison/openFF-build/README.md

 ## CodeOcean Versions of Open-FF
 **Version 11 **:

-- Data downloaded from Nov.
-7, 2021.
+- Data downloaded from Dec.
+4, 2021.

 - cleanMI field added that is MassIngredient with values that are inconsistent at the disclosure level removed.